taumoeba/Lab00/README.md

-Added README.md from the master side!!
+Edited README.md from the remote side!!